Frequently Asked Questions

 Three tips from Authors@IEEE Newsletter: Volume 6, Issue 4, August 2021:

-2. Respond to every comment.
+1. Appreciate the opportunity to improve.
+The reviewers and the editor have invested significant time in your article in order to help you improve it for the scientific community at large.
+Receiving a long list of suggested edits from reviewers may leave you feeling discouraged or defensive.
+Instead, consider the suggestions as opportunities to improve your article before publication.2.
+Respond to every comment.
 Copy all of the reviewers’ suggestions from the decision letter into a new file and separate them into individual suggestions.
 This will be the basis for the response-to-reviewers document that you will submit along with your revised article.
 Read each suggestion carefully, implement the appropriate change in your article, and then explain your changes in the response document just below each suggestion.
 This will help the reviewers and the editor focus on the changes you have made.
 Keep your responses professional, factual, and concise.

 If you disagree with a reviewer's suggestion, state this in the response document that you have not implemented the suggestion and provide your reason(s) for not doing so.
 The editor may accept your explanation.